Antonako1/ATRC/Wrappers/C++/README.md

 C++17 is required

-See [API C documenation](https://github.com/Antonako1/ATRC/blob/main/docs/c_api.md).
+See [API C documenation](https://github.com/Antonako1/ATRC/blob/main/docs/c_api.md) for documentation.
 The functions are the same, arguments differ.
+Every function also contains comments on top of them about them

 ## Basic Example